In addition to the Prepared SCU plan, other key resources for working on campus include the following:

 Work Schedules—Remote and On-Campus Work

-The return-to-campus strategy continues to evolve for most employees.
+The return-to-campus strategy continues over the Summer and Fall 2021.
 COVID-19 vaccinations for educators, (i.e. faculty, staff and student campus employees) were authorized in February 2021.
 SCU strongly encourages COVID-19 vaccination.
-Remote work continues to be an important tool to help minimize the number of people on campus at any given time.
 Supervisors and/or unit heads should not plan to re-populate their respective work areas on campus until they have been notified to do so by their respective dean or member of the President’s Cabinet.

 Each department of the University establishes the normal work days and work shifts for their positions based on business needs.
 Supervisors and/or unit heads are expected to be flexible and creative in scheduling the workday during this time to promote less frequent person-to-person interactions while being sensitive to their employee’s personal situations.

 Employees who have been approved to work remotely may borrow their existing SCU ergonomic office equipment to assist with remote work, with approval from their supervisor before removing it.
 Examples could include chairs, computer monitors, ergonomic keyboards and mice, headsets, and monitor risers, etc. Employees must return all equipment to their campus work location when their remote work arrangement ends.
 Coordination of campus visits to remove office equipment should occur between employees and their supervisors.
 This is usually done in a “grab and go” process.
-To retrieve items from campus, COVID-19 testing is not required, but you must complete the daily symptom check, follow all on site protocols, and only grab and go.
+To retrieve items from campus, COVID-19 testing is not required for this brief grab and go, follow all on site protocols, and only grab and go.
 Do not stay on campus for other conversations, meetings or lunch.
-Campus access is limited.

 Questions regarding home office ergonomic issues can also be addressed to Sean Collins in the EHS Department at firstname.lastname@example.org.